 The examination and approval of patterns of measuring devices is also provided for in Section 21.
 Pattern approval is the system by which unsuitable measurement devices are excluded from local use.

 Legal Metrology Inspectorate

 The establishment of the Legal Metrology Inspectorate is mandated by the combination of several sections.
 This mandate is for the revitalisation of the activities managing commercial measurement locally.
 This follows on the previous Weights and Measures Ordinance which guided the activity of our Weights and Measures Inspectorate.
-Much of this older inspectorate will be absorbed into the Legal Metrology Inspectorate once established.

 The Act also defines the SI system as the primary system of units for Trinidad and Tobago.
 The establishment of a defined system of measurement is a task that is incumbent on the Bureau to execute given its other roles.